 The Great Recession hit Michigan harder than any other state, so while our recent growth has been impressive, we’re still not where we should be in absolute terms.
 If Michigan was performing like a Top Ten state today, there would be 34,000 more Michiganders working and $9,500 more income per person annually.

-To accomplish these results, the Building a New Michigan Plan calls for the following key actions during 2017:
+To accomplish these results, the Plan for a Stronger Michigan calls for the following key actions during 2018:

 - Become more competitive by further strengthening the state’s fiscal stability.
 The plan calls for reductions in current and future state and local debt, increasing the transparency of unfunded liabilities, utilizing health care exchanges and stipends to reduce local government liabilities and maintain promised benefits, requiring cost estimates for proposed legislation, greater service delivery across jurisdictions and codifying in statute several best practices.

 - Grow Michigan’s economy by leveraging its unique assets, most notably its potential as a Global Center of Mobility.
-Michigan’s automotive industry represents the single largest potential growth opportunity for the state, and can build on its strength by opening the American Center for Mobility in 2017 and developing a mobility 2.0 strategy.
+Michigan’s automotive industry represents the single largest potential growth opportunity for the state, and can build on its strength by opening the American Center for Mobility and developing a mobility 2.0 strategy.